+To summarize the prior paragraphs.
+As of 2023, only two mooring permit types will be available to mooring applicants.
+Permit type 1a for Riparian, true waterfront property owners and type 3 for all others.
+Associations with waterfront property under association ownership may be assigned the Riparian 1a permit type for the number of moorings allowed under the Ordinance.

 In 2013 there were 388 commercial mooring permits issued: 280 in East Harbor and 108 in West Harbor.
 (The commercial mooring operators reserve some of their moorings for transient boaters, the exact number each year depending to some extent on the number of seasonal rentals.)

-In East Harbor there are three commercial boating facilities which manage town issued mooring permits:

-Clark's Boatyard is issued 65 mooring permits annually, to be rented out seasonally or as transient moorings.
-Clark's Boatyard is a private entity that leases no land from the town.
-The business is self-sufficient and manages itself, other than the mooring fees and reports due to the town.

-Conanicut Marina is issued 160 town mooring permits annually, and conducts its business from a combination of private land and land leased to Conanicut Marina from the town.
-There is collaboration between the town and the commercial business to manage and maintain the facilities.

-Jamestown Boat Yard is issued 79 town mooring permits.
-Jamestown Boatyard is a private entity that leases no land from the town.
-The business is self-sufficient and manages itself, other than the mooring fees and reports due to the town.

-In West Harbor, there is one commercial boating facility:

-Dutch Harbor Boat Yard.
-This boatyard is issued 118 town mooring permits annually, and conducts its business from a combination of private land and leased to Dutch Harbor Boat Yard from the town.
-There is collaboration between the town and the commercial business to manage and maintain the facilities.

-All commercial operators are required to show proof of mooring inspections every three years, and are required to provide reports to the Harbor Office regarding the number of seasonally rented moorings, transient moorings, boat lengths, etc. A fee is also charged for each permit, based on the length of boat moored.
-For transient moorings, the average length of all of the vessels moored seasonally is averaged, and the average is used to calculate transient mooring fees due to the town.

-The remainder of the mooring permits are private permits issued by the Harbor Office.
-The permits are managed by the Harbor Office, and information regarding the vessel and vessel owner is kept on file and up to date.
+4 5 In East Harbor there are three commercial boating facilities which manage town issued mooring permits: Commercial Moorings in East Harbor 8 9 Clark's Boatyard is issued 645 mooring permits annually, to be rented 10 out seasonally or as transient moorings.
+Clark's Boatyard is a private entity that leases no 11 land from the town.
+The business is self-sufficient and manages itself, other than the 12 mooring fees and reports due to the town.
+13 14 TPG Conanicut Marina is issued 1560 town mooring permits annually, and 15 conducts its business from a combination of private land and leased to Conanicut Marina from the town.
+There is collaboration between the town and the commercial 16 17 husiness to manage and maintain the facilities.
+18 19 Safe Harbors, Jamestown Boat Yard is issued 8179 town mooring permits.
+20 Boatyard is a private entity that leases no land from the town.
+The business is self-21 sufficient and manages itself, other than the mooring fees and reports due to the town.
+22 23 In West Harbor, there is one commercial boating facility: Commercial moorings in West Harbor 25 TPG, Dutch Harbor Boat Yard.
+This boatyard is issued 118 town mooring permits annually, and conducts its business from a combination of private land and land 26 27 leased to Dutch Harbor Boat Yard from the town.
+There is collaboration between the 28 town and the commercial business to manage and maintain the facilities.
+29 30 All commercial operators are required to show proof of mooring inspections 31 every three years, and are required to provide reports to the Harbor Office regarding the inspections completed, the number of seasonally rented moorings, transient moorings, boat lengths, 32 etc. A fee is 33 also charged for each permit, based on the length of boat moored.
+For transient 34 moorings, the average length of all of the vessels moored seasonally is averaged, and the average is used to calculate transient mooring fees due to the town.
+35 36 37 The remainder of the mooring permits are private permits issued by the Harbor Office.
+The permits are managed by the Harbor Office, and information regarding the 38 39 vessel and vessel owner is kept in the Online Mooring application database.
+Harbor personnel work to ensure all information is current but permit holders are required to provide the Harbor office with yearly updates and can access the application for their own information at any time. on file and up to date.
 Mooring inspections must be completed every three years, by a certified mooring service provider, and the report must be submitted to the Harbor Office before the permit will be renewed.
+A list of certified mooring providers is available on the Town Website, Harbor Department page.
+Needs Joans verification

+Formatted: Normal, Right: 0", No bullets or numbering, Tab stops: Not at 0.82" + 0.82"